zalando-stups/planb-cassandra/README.rst

     total 36
     drwxrwxr-x  9 application mpickhan 4096 Oct 10 12:19 .
     drwxrwxr-x  5 application mpickhan 4096 Oct 10 12:21 ..
-    drwxr-xr-x 10 application root     4096 Aug 25 14:29 keysapce_1
+    drwxr-xr-x 10 application root     4096 Aug 25 14:29 keyspace_1
     drwxr-xr-x 19 application root     4096 Aug 25 13:27 system
     drwxr-xr-x  5 application root     4096 Aug 25 13:27 system_auth
     drwxr-xr-x  4 application root     4096 Aug 25 13:27 system_traces
     ```
-6. Stop the ec2-Instance and change the user details `Go to Actions -> Instance Settings -> View/Change User Details` Change the "source" entry to the version you want to upgrade to:
+6. **Stop** the ec2-Instance and change the user details `Go to Actions -> Instance Settings -> View/Change User Details` Change the "source" entry to the version you want to upgrade to:
+    ** Important: ** Use the stop command and _not_ terminate.
     ```
     Example: